The Bankrate promise

 You’re eligible if you’re a nonofficer employee with student loans in good standing at one of those companies.
 The benefit, provided in partnership with Vault, is $170 per month for up to five years, or $10,200 total.

 SoFi, a personal finance company and online bank, started offering its employees up to $200 per month toward student loan repayment in 2016.
-The plan is available to full-time employees at the company, which offers a suite of financial services to help employees deal with debt and improve their financial health.
+The company offers a suite of financial services to help employees deal with debt and improve their financial health.

 Start by asking your current employer what repayment programs are available.
 If there are none, take your time before switching to a different employer to get help with your student loans.
 Ask potential employers about how the program works.
 If you’re not sure if a company offers one, don’t be afraid to ask about it during the interview process.